So, you’re on the hunt for a social media agency.

 Aside from seeing the agency’s quality, you’ll see the metrics they prioritise.
 If they’re getting great results for the metrics you care about, you’re likely going to get on well.

 At the Social Shepherd, we’re a results-driven social media agency, so most of our case studies focus on return on ad spend and an increase in revenue.
 If you’re purely interested in metrics like “reach” then you’d probably want to go elsewhere.

 2. Who are they working with?

 Their existing customer base can tell you a lot about what they can do for you.
-Let’s say you’re a bakery selling cakes and all of the agency’s clients are bodybuilding brands.
+Let’s say you’re a bakery selling cakes and all the agency’s clients are bodybuilding brands.
 They’re probably not going to be a good fit.
-However, If an agency has worked with clients in your industry, they will have a deeper knowledge of your customer’s pain points and desires - making them more likely to achieve your goals.
+However, if an agency has worked with clients in your industry, they will have a deeper knowledge of your customer’s pain points and desires - making them more likely to achieve your goals.

 That isn’t to say agencies that don’t focus on your industry aren’t a good fit for you.
 Many agencies focus on getting results for a specific area of social media marketing rather than industry.